rackspace/runway/docs/source/cfngin/configuration.rst

     .. code-block:: yaml

       stacks:
-        example-stack:
+        - name: example-stack
           class_path: example.BlueprintClass

   .. attribute:: description
     :type: Optional[str]
+    :value: None

     A short description to apply to the stack.
-    This overwrites any description defined in the :ref:`Blueprint`.
+    This overwrites any description defined in the |Blueprint|.
     See `Cloudformation - Template Description <http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-description-structure.html>`__ for more information.

     .. rubric:: Example
     .. code-block:: yaml

       stacks:
-        example-stack:
+        - name: example-stack
           description: An Example Stack

   .. attribute:: enabled
     :type: Optional[bool]
-    :value: true
+    :value: True

     Whether to deploy/update the stack.
     This enables the ability to disable stacks in different environments.